+Third grade teachers create a positive learning environment by teaching classes and creating curricula for elementary school children.
 Those who want to become third grade teachers should complete undergraduate degree programs in elementary education or childhood education.
 In addition to the bachelor' degree, a state teaching license is required.
 State boards of education oversee the teaching licensure process.

 Education Requirements to Become a Third Grade Teacher

-An degree program in elementary education qualifies graduates to work with children up to the sixth grade level.
+A degree program in elementary education qualifies graduates to work with children up to the sixth grade level.
 Prospective elementary education students must have strong interpersonal skills.
 Many education degree programs include a student-teaching component to help graduates with the process of obtaining a state teaching license.

 Bachelor of Science in Elementary Education